By Seth Ferranti (www.gorillaconvict.com)

 Check out what they are saying about Street Legends Vol. 1:

 "In this gripping gangstaography Seth Ferranti manages to once again take you somewhere you don't want to go." - Don Diva Magazine

 "Seth Ferranti is a gifted author that brings the realness of the street to the pages of his books.
 Street Legends is a classic book that should be read twice by any young hustler that's thinking about joining the game of life and death." - Freeway Ricky Ross, (from BET's American Gangster)

 "Street Legends is a classic book that will never leave my personal collection.
 It's definitely one of the realest books ever written about the rise and fall of some of the top kingpins in American history." - Jimmy DaSaint, author of Money Desires Regrets and on Everything I Love.

-You can order the book at gorillaconvict.com or at Amazon.com (Check the Gangsters Inc. Amazon Store) for $15.00 plus shipping & handling or request it at a bookstore near you.
+You can order the book at gorillaconvict.com or at Gangsters Inc. Amazon.com store for $15.00 plus shipping & handling or request it at a bookstore near you.